On Chronic Pain and Disability

 Topical pain relievers for muscle pain: I have found a mixture of Penetrex, magnesium oil, and turmeric essential oil to really reduce local inflammation and pain – more in this post!

-Massagers: I have this handheld massager purchased through Amazon.
+Massagers: I purchased this handheld massager through Amazon.
 It is great at seemingly relieving the trigger points in surface muscles.
 I’ve often used it after a workout and it seems to help reduce the development of trigger points.
 Another more hardcore option is percussion massage guns.

 Fixing Deficiencies: Vitamin D and Vitamin B-12 deficiencies are common, and very strongly related to chronic pain syndromes.
 My mother finds that literally every one of her chronic pain patients is Vitamin D and Vitamin B-12 deficient.
 Fixing the deficiency cannot cure the pain syndrome in itself, but is likely necessary to prevent pain recurrence.

-Turmeric for rheumatoid arthritis/osteoarthritis pains: Turmeric is strongly anti-inflammatory, and mounting evidence suggests it reduces symptoms in rheumatoid arthritis and osteoarthritis.
-Turmeric however has really bad bioavailability, and you need to take a formulation that will be well absorbed and well-retained.
-I really like these two oral supplements: liposomal curcumin and turmeric in coconut oil with black pepper.
-Topically applied turmeric may also help: I’ve always imagined that mixing a turmeric-containing oil like this one with an anti-inflammatory topical pain reliever such as Pentrex, in combination with orally consumed turmeric might pack the strongest punch for anyone with RA/OA.
+Turmeric for rheumatoid arthritis/osteoarthritis pains: In addition to the topically applied triple combination of Penetrex, magnesium oil, and turmeric essential oil, orally consuming turmeric, which is potently anti-inflammatory might help – mounting evidence suggests it reduces symptoms in rheumatoid arthritis and osteoarthritis.
+Turmeric however has bad bioavailability, and you need to take a formulation that will be well absorbed and well-retained.
+I like these two oral supplements: liposomal curcumin and turmeric in coconut oil with black pepper.

 Hope some of this helps!
 I love hearing anecdotal reports of how these suggestions help, so if you try any of the at-home ideas provided above, please come back and let me know how it worked out!